-1966: “Kicks” by Paul Revere and the Raiders was released.
+1966: Paul Revere and the Raiders released “Kicks” from their fifth studio album, Midnight Ride.
 Producer Terry Melcher had asked songwriters Barry Man and Cynthia Weil to compose a song similar to the Animal’s 1965 hit “We Gotta Get Out of This Place.”
 The result was “Kicks,” a song originally offered to the Animals, but turned down by lead singer Eric Burdon.
 Mann and Weil had written the song as a warning to a friend about the dangers of drug use, but as counterculture themes gained popularity on FM stations across America, the song’s message was consequently perceived as outdated.
 Nonetheless, the song was received positively and became the group’s first top 10 hit, reaching #4 on Billboard Hot 100 and #3 on the Cash Box singles chart.

 1970: “Bridge Over Troubled Water” by Simon & Garfunkel started two weeks at #1 on the Billboard Hot 100.
 It was the duo’s third #1 on the Hot 100 in the US and became their first #1 in the UK a month later.

-1970: The title track from Norman Greenbaum’s debut LP Spirit in the Sky entered the Billboard Hot 100.
+1970: The title track from Norman Greenbaum’s debut studio album, Spirit in the Sky, entered the Billboard Hot 100.
 The single became Greenbaum’s only top 40 hit on the chart, peaking at #3.

 2004: Norah Jones topped the Billboard pop chart with her second album, Feels Like Home.

-2008: Jethro Tull co-founder and frontman Ian Anderson was appointed Member of the Order of the British Empire for services to music.
+2008: Jethro Tull co-founder and frontman Ian Anderson was was awarded a Member of the Order of the British Empire for services to music.

 John Fahey, acoustic and fingerstyle guitarist, composer, and founder of the Takoma Records label, was born in Washington, D.C. in 1939.

-Joe South, singer, songwriter, guitarist, session musician, and producer, was born Joseph Alfred Souter in Atlanta, GA in 1940.
+Joe South, singer, songwriter, guitarist, producer, and session musician for artists such as Aretha Franklin, Wilson Pickett, Bob Dylan, and Simon & Garfunkel, was born Joseph Alfred Souter in Atlanta, GA in 1940.

 Marty Sanders, member of Jay and the Americans, was born Marty Kupersmith in Brooklyn, NY in 1941.